 After the initial drawdown to elevation 488 feet and before completion of Anderson Dam tunnel, reservoir storage will be diminished and surface water elevation will be lower.
-Releases from Anderson Reservoir are, therefore, expected to be insufficient to meet the groundwater recharge capacity requirements during many months of each year.
-Further, during prolonged drought periods, groundwater recharge capacity requirements may not be achieved for one or more entire years.
+Releases from Anderson Reservoir are, therefore, expected to be insufficient to meet the groundwater recharge requirements and instream environmental flow needs during many months of each year.
+Further, in the event that the FOCP period coincides with drought, groundwater recharge requirements may not be achieved for one or more entire years.
 Without adequate recharge, groundwater supplies in this basin will lower rapidly, causing several undesirable effects, including the potential for reduced water quality, increased energy costs to pump groundwater, a need to dig deeper wells, potential for overdraft, and renewed land subsidence in the northern part of the basin.
-In addition, reductions in Anderson Reservoir releases during dry summer and fall months would be expected to adversely affect sensitive species and habitat within Coyote Creek, including O. mykiss.
+In addition, reductions resulting from the FOCP in Anderson Reservoir releases during dry summer and fall months would result in insufficient in-stream flows and dryback conditions in Coyote Creek that would adversely affect sensitive species and habitat within Coyote Creek, including O. mykiss.
 This water shortage will be addressed by augmenting the releases of local water using another source of supply.

-Imported water supplies will not only support with Coyote Creek recharge system requirements and will also support with in-stream environmental flows to minimize dryback conditions.
+Imported water supplies will not only support Coyote Creek recharge system requirements, but will also support in-stream environmental flows to minimize dryback conditions.
 Valley Water is required to maintain a flow of 2.5 cfs past Edenvale streamflow station (SF58), which marks the end of the groundwater recharge zone.
-Such flow is required to keep the creek wet all the way to the San Francisco Bay, per the Lake or Streambed Alteration Agreement that Valley Water has signed with the California Department of Fish and Wildlife (CDFW).
-Additionally, with respect to in-stream flows, releases are necessary to support maintain the Cold Water Management Zone (CWMZ) below Anderson Dam.
+Such flow is required to keep the creek wet all the way to the San Francisco Bay, per the Lake or Streambed Alteration Agreement that Valley Water has with the California Department of Fish and Wildlife (CDFW).
+Additionally, with respect to in-stream flows, releases are necessary to support maintain the CWMZ below Anderson Dam.
 Imported water supplies released will support with maintaining consistent environmental conditions within CWMZ.